-Fiber network for residential areas in Thailand
+Fiber network for residential communities in Thailand

 Internet of today has a very central role in our everyday lives.
 We keep in touch with our loved ones, do our banking, buy tickets, watch TV, listen to radio, work, to name a few things where Internet is a matter of course.
 And when services are becoming increasingly sophisticated, there are also higher demands put on the connection to the Internet in terms of speed and availability.
 There is much talk about faster broadband, new Internet services and the ”digital home”.
 But what does this really mean for a residential area, and what possibilities are there?
 Why should you invest in broadband from Sanuk Systems, and what benefits are there for house- and apartment owners?